JamesRobertSutcliffe/frontend-portfolio/Project notes.md

 Jumbo tron
 ---------
 add animated background. - fix to bg?
-Link to cv here?

 About me
 ---------

 Fade on
-animate on?
+6 cards? flip them for more info?

-maybe make entire section animation?
-Research
+--- make entire section animation?
+Research -- in future?

 skills
 ---------

 fade on
 find cool way for icons to animate on page - icons drop on and float into position?

-Add adobe, bootstrap, git icons - add text underneath (photoshop) add 3 more skills when have learned (bootstrap?
+add 3 more skills when have learned (bootstrap?
 Git?
 JQeury?
 SQL?
 MondoGB?)